 27th St. Bridge

-City Council approved the 27th Street Bridge project design and construction management at the regular August 2, 2018 City Council meeting.
-Council awarded the bridge design services to Wood and construction management to HDR.
-The City is now awaiting final approval to bid for this project from the Federal Highway Administration (FHWA).
-The FHWA approval process is anticipated to take up to a few weeks.
-Contractor bidding will then take another four to five weeks.
+City Council approved the 27th Street Bridge project design services during construction and construction management contract at the regular August 2, 2018 City Council meeting.
+Council awarded the bridge design services during construction contract to Wood and construction management contract to HDR.
+The City is currently awaiting the bid opening, scheduled for September 21.
+The successful bid will be taken to the City Council meeting on October 4 for review and approval.
+The successful bid will be reviewed concurrently by CDOT and FHWA for approval.
+The Notice to Proceed is anticipated to be issued mid to late October.
 Once construction begins, this project is currently anticipated to last for 12-18 months.

 Amec Foster Wheeler was awarded the design contract in Spring of 2016 and once the initial analysis was complete, the City held a community meeting in November 2016 to discuss three potential bridge alignments that would provide a 20 year traffic solution.
 Comments from this meeting were then presented to the Transportation Commission and the City Council and the current bridge alignment with a roundabout design was ultimately selected to minimize permanent impacts to adjacent landowners and provide improved intersection function at 27th Street and South Grand Avenue.

 Construction will implement a bridge slide and minimize impacts to traffic, pedestrians, utilities, and river users.
 The City recently received an additional $950,000 grant from the Colorado Department of Local Affairs and a $500,000 grant from the Garfield County Federal Mineral Lease District for the Construction of the 27th Street Bridge.
 Total grant funding for the replacement of this bridge is $3.18 million with almost $2.6 remaining for construction.
 As of March 2018, $620,828 of the Off-System Bridge funding had been utilized in the design with $1.1 million remaining for construction.